What matters to you.

 SUSAN GOLDBERG, PRESIDENT AND CHIEF EXECUTIVE OFFICER

 In her role as GBH’s first Chief Inclusion & Equity Officer, Yemisi Oloruntola-Coates focuses on recognizing the humanity of us all and everyone’s right to be treated with dignity.
-Learn more about Yemisi’s experience, strategy, and vision here.

 Accessibility

 GBH has a long history of making media accessible; captioning for broadcast television was invented here, as was audio description for viewers who are blind or have low vision.
 We continue to develop new solutions to ensure that everyone can benefit from innovations in media.
 Thanks to those working in accessibility at GBH, we hold two US Patents, both in access technology, have won two FCC Chairman’s Accessibility Awards, a Technical Emmy, a Lifetime Achievement Award from the American Council of the Blind, and other awards and accolades from advocates and leaders in the field.
-We use that expertise to pioneer advancements that improve internal practices, including organizational leadership, as well as the work lives and experiences of everyone we serve inside and outside of GBH.
+We use that expertise to advance and improve internal practices, including organizational leadership, as well as the work lives and experiences of everyone we serve inside and outside of GBH.

 Donna Danielewski is GBH’s first-ever executive director of accessibility.
 She sponsors the All Access Council and holds the first dedicated accessibility leadership position in the Public Media landscape.
 Donna identifies strategic opportunities and is building a shared vision for the future of accessibility at GBH, including broadcast and digital productions, partnerships, events, and communications.
-Learn more about her work here.
+Learn more about her work here .

 Headshot of Donna Danielewski.